Mixing Cocaine And Alcohol; A Deadly Combination

 Crash Course in Rock Bottom

 Levi was put on a plane without knowing where he was headed.
 He drank on to the plane and was hesitant at first.
-“Everyone seemed kind of too nice…my first couple of days were really, really eye opening for me.”
+“Everyone seemed kind of too nice…my first couple of days were really eye-opening for me.”

 Levi started to understand the severity of his addiction.
 “When I got there, everybody kind of had the same story as me.
 And I realized that ‘I do need to quit, or else I’m going to kill myself.”